Burnley F.C.

-Burnley Football Club (/ˈbɜrnli/) is an English association football club based in Burnley, Lancashire, that competes in the EFL Championship, the second tier of English football, following relegation from the 2021–22 Premier League.
-Founded on 18 May 1882, it was one of the first to become professional (in 1883), and subsequently put pressure on the Football Association to permit payments to players.
-The club entered the FA Cup for the first time in 1885–86 and was one of the 12 founder members of the Football League in 1888–89.
-From the 1950s until the 1970s, under chairman Bob Lord, the club became renowned for its youth policy and scouting system, and was one of the first to set up a purpose-built training ground.
+Burnley Football Club (/ˈbɜrnli/) is a professional football club based in Burnley, Lancashire, England.
+The team compete in the Premier League, the top tier of the English football league system.
+Founded in 1882, Burnley were one of the first to become professional (in 1883) and subsequently put pressure on the Football Association to permit payments to players.
+They entered the FA Cup for the first time in 1885–86 and were one of the 12 founder members of the Football League in 1888–89, the world's first league football competition.

-Burnley have been champions of England twice, in 1920–21 and 1959–60, have won the FA Cup once, in 1913–14, and have won the FA Charity Shield twice, in 1960 and 1973.
-They have been runners-up in the First Division twice, in 1919–20 and 1961–62, and FA Cup runners-up twice, in 1946–47 and 1961–62.
-Burnley are one of only five sides to have won all four professional divisions of English football, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
-When the team won the 1959–60 Football League, the town of Burnley—with 80,000 inhabitants—became one of the smallest to have an English first-tier champion.
+Burnley are one of only five sides to have won all four professional divisions of English football, and have twice been crowned champions of England, in 1920–21 and 1959–60.
+They have won the FA Cup once, in 1913–14, and have won the FA Charity Shield twice, in 1960 and 1973.
+The team have also finished as runners-up in both the First Division and FA Cup on two occasions.
+During the 1920–21 campaign, Burnley embarked on a 30-match unbeaten league run, setting an English record.
+From the 1950s until the 1970s, under chairman Bob Lord, Burnley were renowned for their youth policy and scouting system, and were one of the first to set up a purpose-built training ground.
+The majority of the team that won the 1959–60 league title had progressed through the club's youth academy.
+At the time, Burnley—with a population of 80,000—became one of the smallest towns to produce an English first-tier champion.

 The team have played home games at Turf Moor since 1883, after they had moved from their original premises at Calder Vale.
-The club colours of claret and blue were adopted before the 1910–11 season in tribute to the then Football League champions Aston Villa.
-The club is nicknamed "the Clarets" because of the dominant colour of its home shirts.
-Burnley's current emblem is based on the town's coat of arms.
-The team have a long-standing rivalry with nearby club Blackburn Rovers, with whom they contest the East Lancashire Derby.
+Nicknamed "the Clarets", the club colours of claret and blue were adopted in 1910.
+The club's current emblem is based on the town of Burnley's coat of arms.
+The side have a long-standing rivalry with nearby club Blackburn Rovers, with whom they contest the East Lancashire Derby.
+Burnley's record appearance holder is Jerry Dawson, who made 569 appearances in a 22-year playing spell with the team, and their record goalscorer is George Beel with 188 goals.